 Six long weeks of not being able to give Jessica my milk due to a chylothorax felt like an eternity at times.
 Six long weeks of continually expressing to keep my milk supply going.
 Hoping that at the end of them, Jessica would be able to go back to the breast.
 I counted the days, determined that Jessica would not be having Monogen for a moment longer than was absolutely necessary.

 With hindsight, perhaps deciding to reintroduce breastfeeding in the early hours of the morning on the first day Jessica was allowed my milk again was not the best move.
 It was two o’clock in the morning.
 I was chronically sleep-deprived from the three-hourly tube feeds that had been necessary over the previous six weeks.
 Yet there I was, full of excitement at being able to put Jessica to the breast again.

 Thirty minutes later, exhausted, sobbing and defeated, I went downstairs to get some expressed milk to give down Jessica’s feeding tube.
 After six weeks of sucking solely on dummies and a very occasional bottle, Jessica didn’t seem to know what to do when put at the breast.
 I look back now and kick myself for expecting her to just go back to it like nothing had happened.
-She was twenty weeks old – to her six weeks was a huge amount of time.
+She was twenty weeks old.
+To her six weeks was a huge amount of time.

 I am proud of the fact that despite all the battles with expressing and trying to reintroduce breastfeeding, Jessica did ultimately breastfeed until she was seventeen months old even if it was with nipple shields.
-I got very adept at learning how to breastfeed discretely whilst using them although Jessica did have a rather endearing habit of announcing the feed was finished by removing the nipple shield and waving it in the air!
+I got very adept at learning how to breastfeed discretely whilst using them.
+Jessica did have a rather endearing habit though of announcing the feed was finished by removing the nipple shield and waving it in the air!